Biology Honors Program

 The College of Liberal Arts & Sciences (CLAS) recognizes students with high achievements in coursework and laboratory research by awarding Departmental Honors.
-Students earning a B.A. degree in Biology, Biochemistry, Microbiology or Human Biology1, or a B.S. degree in Biochemistry, Microbiology, or Biology (Ecology, Evolution, and Organismal Biology; Genetics; Molecular, Cellular, and Developmental Biology; Cell Biology; Ecology and Evolutionary Biology, Genetics, Neurobiology, Organismal Biology, or Teaching Biology) are eligible for Departmental Honors.
+Students earning a B.A. degree in Biology, Biochemistry, Microbiology or Human Biology1, or a B.S. degree in Biochemistry, Microbiology, or Biology (Ecology, Evolution, and Organismal Biology; Genetics; Molecular, Cellular, and Developmental Biology; Cell Biology; Ecology and Evolutionary Biology; Genetics; Neurobiology; or Teaching Biology) are eligible for Departmental Honors.
 Guidelines for Graduation with Honors in Biology (pdf) describes the procedures and requirements for attaining Biology Honors; candidates must submit a completed Departmental Honors Intent form (pdf) – with approval by the faculty mentor – to Angela Gere in the Undergraduate Biology Program office (2045 Haworth) no later than January 20 of their final (Senior) semester.
 In addition, and also by January 28, candidates should fill out the online form at the College.
 The form link can be found at the bottom of this page: https://collegeadvising.ku.edu/departmental-honors

 Departmental Honors2 students:

 - Design and carry out research projects in collaboration with a faculty member.

 - Learn how KU biology professors became interested in research and discuss their current projects in Biology 499.

 - Develop skills to present research projects to a group of peers in the classroom (Biology 699) and to the general public in the Honors Research Symposium at the end of the senior Spring semester.